intel-analytics/ipex-llm/docs/docs/APIGuide/Transformer.md

 ```python
 transformer = ChannelOrder()
 ```
-Random change the channel of an image
+Random change the channel order of an image

 **Scala example:**
 ```scala